gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Export-AIPLogs.md

 ## DESCRIPTION

+**Relevant for:** AIP unified labeling client only

-The Export-AIPLogs cmdlet gathers all client and scanner log files from %localappdata%\Microsoft\MSIP\Logs and saves them to a single, compressed file that has a .zip format.
+The **Export-AIPLogs** cmdlet gathers all client and scanner log files from **%localappdata%\Microsoft\MSIP\Logs** and saves them to a single, compressed file that has a .zip format.
 This file can then be sent to Microsoft Support if you are requested to send log files to help investigate a reported issue with the Azure Information Protection unified labeling client or scanner from this client.

 Use the *OnBehalfOf* parameter if you need to export log files from a service account.
 For example, an account that has been created to run non-interactively, such as the account for the Azure Information Protection scanner.

-This cmdlet is supported only for the Azure Information Protection unified labeling client.

 ## EXAMPLES